Embark on an interactive and innovative journey and learn how a small island made a large impact on the world at EPIC The Irish Emigration Museum.

 At EPIC, you don’t just read about Irish history, you get fully immersed by this breath-taking story in state-of-the-art interactive galleries, complete with touch screens, motion sensor quizzes and a feast of powerful audio and video to complete the experience.

 EPIC is located at Dublin's Docklands and just a 10-minute walk from the city centre.
-With The Irish Family History Centre located on-site, The Jeanie Johnston Tall Ship just across the road and plenty of cafés and restaurants on-site, you can spend an entire day at the one location.
+With The Irish Family History Centre located on-site, The Jeanie Johnston Tall Ship a 2-minute walk away and plenty of cafés and restaurants on-site, you can spend an entire day at the one location.

 EPIC entrance ticket